tattler-community/tattler-community/README.rst

 💙 Help us be better
 =======================

-Here's how you can help, in order of increasing time commitment 🙂
+Here's how you can help:

 - ⭐️ star our `repository <https://github.com/tattler-community/tattler-community/>`_ if you like tattler.
 That's our go-to place whenever we feel sad! 😁
-- `Let us know <mailto:users@tattler.dev>`_ that you are using tattler.
-How long?
-For what organization?
-What is your feedback?
+- Post about tattler.
+The more people know about tattler and use it, the more motivate we are in putting time into its development.

-- Blog about tattler.
-If you found tattler useful, chances are your post will be useful to others too.
+And if you're a developer:

 - Report any `issue <https://github.com/tattler-community/tattler-community/issues>`_ in our code or docs.
 We take those seriously.
 - Package tattler for your distribution.
 Else Ubuntu, Debian, CentOS and FreeBSD will serve the most people.
 - Implement a client for tattler in another language.